Business Students at the Raymond A. Mason School of Business of the College of William & Mary work hard and play hard.

 “Our capstone project with our Consulting class involved competing with different teams to give a real business owner insights, evaluations, and recommendations.
 It was the most real, hands-on experience I had at the business school.
-We analyzed and helped a startup company to take it to the next level.” – Class of 2016 alum
+We analyzed and helped a startup company to take it to the next level.” – Recent Alumni

-During undergraduate studies I was a part of a project with al specifically selected business school attendees to work on proper valuation with the Media Rights to the Los Angeles Dodgers.
+During undergraduate studies, I was a part of a project with al specifically selected business school attendees to work on proper valuation with the Media Rights to the Los Angeles Dodgers.
 We worked directly with former alumni Todd Bohely, team owner, who brought our work to the commissioner of the MLB for discussion and review During my Masters, our capstone project was an optimization coupled with a forecasting simulation to accurately assess the productivity and staff needs in all of Ferguson Co. warehouses.
-Working directly with a Fortune 500 company and having direct access to the CFO was an incredible opportunity I learned so much from.” – Class of 2016 alum
+Working directly with a Fortune 500 company and having direct access to the CFO was an incredible opportunity I learned so much from.” – Recent Alumni

 “Simulation week which involves running a sample company in a computer simulation.
 A hedge fund immersion weekend which involved launching a fake hedge fund.
 Insurance simulation weekend involving running a sample insurance company.
-Student managed investment fund of >$100,000 of real money where capstone project was an in depth stock pick research project.
-And applied financial concepts class where final project involved crafting a “strategic financial alternatives” pitch for an existing public company.” – Class of 2016 alum
+The student-managed investment fund of >$100,000 of real money where the capstone project was an in-depth stock pick research project.
+And applied financial concepts class where the final project involved crafting a ‘strategic financial alternatives’ pitch for an existing public company.” – Recent Alumni

 Where The Class of 2018 Went To Work:

 Grant Thornton – 2